priyanshirastogi08-cmd/Thiranex-Data-Science-Internship-Projects/README.md

-# Titanic-Data-Science-Projects
+# Thiranex-Data-Science-Internship-Projects
-Thiranex Data Science Internship Projects using the Titanic Dataset
+Thiranex Data Science Internship Projects using the Titanic Dataset (Project 1,2 and 3) and Sales Dataset (Project 4).